1 Day Hyderabad to Srisailam Road Trip

 Beautiful lake during Hyderabad to Lucknow road trip

-It’s one amazing journey where you pass through Pench national park, the hills of Jabalpur, the mighty Narmada, and also Sangam in Allahabad.
+It’s one amazing journey where you pass through Pench National Park, the hills of Jabalpur, the mighty Narmada, and also Sangam in Allahabad.
 On return, I took another route, this time via Jhansi.
-It was longer than the previous one, but with much better roads.
+It was longer than the previous one but with much better roads.

 What’s your favorite road trip from Hyderabad?